pc035860/ngSelect/README.md

 # ngSelect
-Transform any HTML element on the page to selectable components.
+An AngularJS module that transforms any HTML element on the page to selectable components.

 #### [Demo](http://plnkr.co/edit/4neUeA?p=preview)